 The Restricted Income Funds, corresponding to each of the Endowed Funds, represent the amount of income available for spending in accordance with the College's own internal spending rule.
 Each year restricted income from the Improvement and Farrer Funds is expended in full on the College's rolling maintenance programmes.
 The Restricted Income Funds are fully expendable and wherever possible College expenditure is charged to a restricted fund in precedence to being charged against the General Fund.
-During the year £13,036k has been transferred to Fixed Asset Reserve to offset costs incurred in respect of Assets in Construction. £64k of accumulated donations have been transferred to the New Foundation Trust as Permanent Capital.
+During the year £55k was transferred to the endowed fund as permanent capital and £40k was transferred to the General Fund.